Chart Color Schemes

 Metford faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.5%, significantly lower than the NSW average of 32.2%.
-This indicates a need for targeted educational initiatives.
-Bachelor degrees are most common at 8.4%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.3%).
-Vocational credentials are prevalent, with 43.5% of residents aged 15+ holding such qualifications - advanced diplomas at 8.9% and certificates at 34.6%.
+Bachelor degrees are the most common at 8.4%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 43.5% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (34.6%).
+Educational participation is high, with 29.0% currently enrolled in formal education, including 11.2% in primary, 7.2% in secondary, and 3.6% in tertiary education.

 Frequently Asked Questions - Education